mateuszjaroch/Portfolio/README.md

   currently not on the desktop — re-add its entry to the `APPS` array to bring it back.

+Two earlier animated-intro iterations (matrix-rain letter lock-in, and a rotating Lambert-shaded word) are kept in `../placeholder-site-versions/` in case you want to revisit them.

 ## Run locally

 Any static file server works, e.g.: